Indian Institute of Information Technology, Sonepat: History

 On 18 March 2013, Ministry of Human Resource Development, Government of India introduced a bill in the Parliament to establish 20 new Indian Institute of Information Technology's in different parts of the country.
 As per the bill, MHRD established 20 new IIITs under the Public-Private Partnership (PPP) mode partnering with respective state governments and industry partners.

-IIIT-S started to intake students from the academic year 2014–15, offering Computer Science and Engineering and Information technology to the incoming students, functioning in the campus of NIT Kurukshetra, with NIT Kurukshetra acting as their mentor institute.
+IIIT-S started to intake students from the academic year 2014–15, offering Computer Science and Engineering, Electronics and Communication Engineering and Information technology to the incoming students, functioning in the campus of NIT Kurukshetra, with NIT Kurukshetra acting as their mentor institute.

 On 9 August 2017, The Indian Institutes of Information Technology (Public-Private Partnership) Act, 2017 was passed, following which IIIT-S along with other newly established IIITs, was conferred the status of an Institute of National Importance.
 The bill, was passed, aiming to generate highly competent manpower of global standards for the Information Technology Industry, expected to act as a major catalyst to develop new knowledge in the field of Information Technology.